-Every year, each class teacher adapts the White Rose medium term plans to meet the needs of their current class.
+Every year, each class teacher adapts the White Rose long term plans to meet the needs of their current class.
 We believe this is important as it personalises the learning for our pupils.
 By doing this we aim to support children to achieve to their highest ability by building upon their foundation blocks.

-Our medium term plans include a starter focus, an overall focus and a problem solving skill focus.
+Our long term plans include a starter focus, an overall focus and a problem solving skill focus.
 We use a starter focus to ensure we revisit concepts throughout the year in order to move them into the children's long term memory.
 In addition to this we use the White Rose Flashback 4's at the beginning of every lesson for year's 1-6.
 These work in a similar way to the starter focus but they also consolidate learning from previous year groups.